JKM Nursing Home Registration in Malaysia

 Frequently Asked Questions

-What is the difference between JKM registration and an MOH licence?
+What's the difference between JKM registration and an MOH licence?

 How do I verify a nursing home's JKM registration?